Frock coat: Formal wear

-Frock coats worn with waistcoat and formal striped trousers are still very occasionally worn as daytime formal wear, especially to weddings, as an alternative to morning coats, in order to give the wedding attire a Victorian flavour.
+Frock coats worn with waistcoat and formal striped trousers are still very occasionally worn as daytime formal wear, especially to weddings, as an alternative to morning coats, to give the wedding attire a Victorian flavour.
 They are today usually only worn by the wedding party, where elements of historical costume are more acceptable and even this practice is unusual, as its role as a formal ceremonial coat in daytime formal wear has been long supplanted in modern dress code by the morning coat.
-Like morning coats, frock coats are only worn for daytime formal events before 5pm. and no later than until around 7pm.
+Like morning coats, frock coats are only worn for daytime formal events before 5 pm. and no later than until around 7 pm.

 Prior to the establishment of morning dress around the turn of the century in 1900, the expression "morning dress" tended to refer to frock coat, while gradually extending to mean both the frock coat and morning dress in the contemporary sense.

 The morning dress for gentlemen is a black frock coat or a black cut-away, white or black vest, according to the season, gray or colored pants, plaid or stripes according to the fashion, a high silk stove pipe hat and a black scarf or necktie.
 A black frock coat with black pants is not considered a good combination..
 The morning dress is suitable for garden parties, Sundays, social teas, informal calls, morning calls and receptions.